acbr/ui-bootcamp/README.md

 * [The Anatomy of Backbone.js - Codeschool](http://backbone.codeschool.com)
 * [How Backbone works behind the scenes](http://backbonejs.org/docs/backbone.html)
 * [API-First - Design apps from the API](http://www.api-first.com/)

+#### Pre-requisites:

+* Javascript
+* Familiarity with web frameworks such as Struts, JSF, Rails, Spring MVC...

 Back to [Contents](#contents).